-The Company resumed exploration on the property in 2012, completing a 2,320 meter drilling program, where semi-massive and massive sulphides were intersected in four holes MM-12-21, MM-12-23, MM-13-27, and MM-13-28.
+The Company resumed exploration on the property in 2012, completing a 2,320 meter drilling program, where semimassive and massive sulphides were intersected in four holes MM-12-21, MM-12-23, MM-13-27, and MM-13-28.
 These results were followed up in Fall of 2013 by completing a 1,146 meter drilling program, where additional massive sulphides and stockwork mineralization was encountered in all three completed drillholes.
-The Company recently completed an additional drilling program.
+The Company also completed a five-hole diamond drilling program during the summer of 2014 testing both the Mary March and Nancy April zones Results of the program are encouraging, indicating further along-strike potential of Mary March and a thickening of the Nancy April system.
+The 2014 drill program represents the last drilling to be undertaken on the property and is described in more detail, by zone, in the following section: